 About Kate

 I was kind to myself and took it one step at a time.
-My motivation increased with each plate!
+My motivation increased with each plate.
 At first, I painted very slowly and my friends gently ribbed me but over time, I speeded up.
-Our eldest daughter was pregnant with her first child so I amused myself by painting whatever was the same size as the foetus: poppy seeds, a bee, a snail, a kitten, a bunny, a puffin, a lamb, a puppy and a lion cub.
+Our eldest daughter was pregnant with her first child so I amused myself by painting whatever animal was the same size as the foetus: poppy seeds, a bee, a snail, a kitten, a bunny, three puffins, a lamb, a puppy and a lion cub.
 This strategy gave me just the right level of challenge I needed and kept me engaged.

 When Lockdown arrived in March 2020, I was already busy painting ceramic tiles on a more or less daily basis.
 Painting was a great distraction and it was pleasing to see the progress I was making.
-I had taken home 10 ceramic paints, 14 plates, and a big bowl.
-When the plates were later fired, some worked out really well (the bunny and the kitten) but my penguin plates were ruined because the Ultramarine Blue ceramic paint I had became far too dark when it went through the kiln.
+I had taken home thirteen blank tiles, a big bowl and a limited range of colours.
+When the tiles were later fired, some worked out really well (the bunny and the kitten) but my penguin tiles were ruined because the Ultramarine Blue ceramic paint I had became far too dark when it went through the kiln.

 Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.